Easter Saturday: Eastern Christianity

 The Holy Doors in the iconostasis, which have remained open all of Bright Week are closed on this day before the beginning of the Ninth Hour.
 The Vespers (or All-Night Vigil, depending upon local usage) on Saturday night is chanted in the normal manner, rather than the Paschal manner.
 However, the Paschal troparion "Christ is risen..." is read (or chanted, if a Vigil) three times at the beginning.
 That Vespers is the beginning of Thomas Sunday.

 Because the date of Pascha is moveable, Bright Saturday is a part of the Paschal cycle, and changes from year to year.
 Eastern Christianity calculates the date of Easter differently from the West (see Computus for details).

+Western Christianity

+In Western Christianity, Easter Saturday is the seventh day of Eastertide, as well as the seventh day in the Octave of Easter.

+In the Lutheran Churches, the Gospel for Easter Saturday concerns St. John's account of the resurrection of Jesus.